“Small but stylish village B&B in Sardinia’s rural interior, with bountiful breakfasts, great rates and warm hospitality”

 Bed linen is crisp, and mattresses big and new; bed covers, handmade in Sardinia, are embroidered white on white (stunning).
 Bedhead hangings are of traditional cream-coloured wool.
-Three of the rooms easily fit a rollaway bed and all can take a baby cot, but note: one of the rooms, in the former granary, is reached via a steepish narrow staircase that could be difficult for children to negotiate.
+Two of the rooms easily fit a rollaway bed and all can take a baby cot, but note: one of the rooms, in the former granary, is reached via a steepish narrow staircase that could be difficult for children to negotiate.
 The room in the old barn has space for single bed on a mezzanine level only.

 Bathrooms are spacious and spotless, with white and dusty-pink plastered walls, contemporary white fittings and fabulous walk-in showers.

 Breakfast is worth bouncing out of bed for.
 A spread of Sardinian delights served in the loggia, on the lawn or at a long table within sight of the kitchen's log fire, it includes cheeses, hams, salsiccia (salami), home-baked cakes and biscotti, delicious rustic bread (once a week from their own wood-fired oven) and seasonal fruits: apricots, peaches, figs, grapes, melons, exotic prickly pears.
 If you prefer fresh eggs, you can gather them yourself before they're cooked - there’s a chicken coop in the garden!